kosua20/quanto/README.md

-# Quantizer
+# Quanto

 ![Logo](resources/icon_small.png)

-The Quantizer is a PNG-quantization tool strongly inspired by [ImageAlpha](https://pngmini.com).
+Quanto is a PNG-quantization tool strongly inspired by [ImageAlpha](https://pngmini.com).
 It uses the same existing algorithms: [PngQuant](https://pngquant.org/lib/), [Posterizer](https://github.com/kornelski/mediancut-posterizer) and [pngnq](http://pngnq.sourceforge.net) to transform any PNG into a 8-bit palettized image.
 This is an efficient way of generating a smaller image file while preserving perceptual quality.
 Please see the `LICENSE_EXTERNAL.md` file for the libraries respective licenses.

 Both a command line tool and a GUI application are provided.